 As you already know, we love to find the spots with the best view over a city or any other travel destination.
-And we found a great place in Reykjavik.
-One of the landmark buildings of Reykjavik named Perlan.
-Originally built as hot water storage tanks, is the Perlan building nowadays equipped with a winter garden, a restaurant, a souvenir shop, and a viewing deck for a 360° view over the whole of Reykjavik, for free.
+And we found a great place in Reykjavík.
+One of the landmark buildings of Reykjavík named Perlan.
+Originally built as hot water storage tanks, it is the Perlan building nowadays equipped with a winter garden, a restaurant, a souvenir shop, and a viewing deck for a 360° view over the whole of Reykjavík, for free.

 Culture – Reykjavík Art Museum – ÁSMUNDARSAFN

 This small building itself is a pure art piece of modern architecture that shows the sculpture of the sculptor Ásmundur Sveinsson (from 1893 till1982).
-In front and behind the Reykjavik Art Museum Ásmundarsafn in Reykjavik- Laugardalur you can visit a free sculpture garden.
-Impressive and on our way from East Reykjavik to the city center a perfect stop for a culture highlight on our Gay Citytrip Reykjavik.
+In front and behind the Reykjavík Art Museum Ásmundarsafn in Reykjavík- Laugardalur you can visit a free sculpture garden.
+Impressive and on our way from East Reykjavík to the city center, a perfect stop for a cultural highlight on our gay city trip Reykjavík.

 The Icelandic Phallological Museum

 A trap?
 A hot spot?
 Well… Definitely a unique experience!
 But how can we describe what you have to expect?
 It is a collection of penises of animals worldwide.
 From all over the world fans were and are still sending souvenirs and a lot of preserved penises to the Icelandic Phallological Museum.
-Did you ever see a dick of an else?
+Did you ever see a dick of a donkey?

 Whales of Iceland Museum